tongyi87/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The raw data sets are processed with the script run_analysis.R script to create a tidy data set.

-1.Merges the training and the test sets to create one data set
+  1. Merges the training and the test sets to create one data set.

-Training and test set are merged into a data set.

-2.Extracts only the measurements on the mean and standard deviation for each measurement
+  2. Extracts only the measurements on the mean and standard deviation for each measurement.

-Using grep command, column names are filtered with pattern matching "mean" or "std".
-Data are extracted for these column names.

-3.Uses descriptive activity names to name the activities in the data set
+  3. Uses descriptive activity names to name the activities in the data set

-Activity names are converted to lower case and underscore is replaced with space.

-4.Appropriately labels the data set with descriptive variable names
+  4. Appropriately labels the data set with descriptive variable names.

-Variable name for subjectId and activity is labeled with "SubjectID" and "Activity" respectively.

-5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+  5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-From the intermediate data, a tidy data called "data.txt" is created with the average of each measurement.

 ### Tidy data set